All local groups have their own page on our website.

 If the purpose of this is to host contact information with details of news and events, it may be easier to use the service we offer, as described on this page.

-- be committed to providing the ongoing maintenance and support required to run a website or page (please bear in mind that we can't offer support for external sites)
+- be able to provide the ongoing maintenance and support required to run a website or page (please bear in mind that we can't offer support for external sites)

 - ensure content is up-to-date, accurate and in accord with the charity's messaging